YottaDB/YDBDoc/ProgGuide/commands.rst

 Enables or disable the gneration of an error when character-oriented functions encounter malformed byte sequences (illegal characters).

-At process startup, YottaDB/GT.M initializes BADCHAR from the environment variable gtm_badchar.
+At process startup, YottaDB initializes BADCHAR from the environment variable gtm_badchar.
 Set the environment variable $gtm_badchar to a non-zero number or "YES" (or "Y") to enable VIEW "BADCHAR".
 Set the environment variable $gtm_badchar to 0 or "NO" or "FALSE" (or "N" or "F") to enable VIEW "NOBADCHAR".
-By default, YottaDB/GT.M enables VIEW "BADCHAR".
+By default, YottaDB enables VIEW "BADCHAR".

-With VIEW "BADCHAR", YottaDB/GT.M functions generate the BADCHAR error when they encounter malformed byte sequences.
-With this setting, YottaDB/GT.M detects and clearly reports potential application program logic errors as soon as they appear.
-As an illegal UTF-8 character in the argument of a character-oriented function likely indicates a logic issue, YottaDB/FIS recommends using VIEW "BADCHAR" in production environments.
+With VIEW "BADCHAR", YottaDB functions generate the BADCHAR error when they encounter malformed byte sequences.
+With this setting, YottaDB detects and clearly reports potential application program logic errors as soon as they appear.
+As an illegal UTF-8 character in the argument of a character-oriented function likely indicates a logic issue, YottaDB recommends using VIEW "BADCHAR" in production environments.

 .. parsed-literal::
    When all strings consist of well-formed characters, the value of VIEW [NO]BADCHAR has no effect whatsoever.
 With VIEW "NOBADCHAR", the same functions treat malformed byte sequences as valid characters.
 During the migration of an application to add support for Unicode, illegal character errors are likely to be frequent and indicative of application code that is yet to be modified.
 VIEW "NOBADCHAR" suppresses these errors at times when their presence impedes development.

 **"DBFLUSH"[:REGION[:N]]**

 When using the BG access method, writes modified blocks in the global buffers to the database file.
 By default, this command option operates on all regions under the current global directory.
 N specifies the number of blocks to write; by default, DBFLUSH writes all modified blocks.
-Normally YottaDB/GT.M schedules block flushing at appropriate times, but this option exists for an application to explore the impact of flushing on their work load.
+Normally YottaDB schedules block flushing at appropriate times, but this option exists for an application to explore the impact of flushing on their work load.
 See also the DBSYNC and EPOCH VIEW Options.

 **"DBSYNC"[:REGION]**

 Performs a file system hardening sync - fsync() - operation on the database file.
 By default, this command option operates on all regions under the current global directory.
-Normally YottaDB/GT.M schedules block flushing at appropriate times, but this option exists for an application to explore the impact of file hardening on their work load.
+Normally YottaDB schedules block flushing at appropriate times, but this option exists for an application to explore the impact of file hardening on their work load.
 See also the DBFLUSH and EPOCH VIEW Options.

 **[NO]DMTERM**